Would rent controls actually work for Aotearoa? Here we take a look at some of the FAQ and common myths about rent controls.

 3. Why didn’t they work in San Francisco?

 San Francisco’s rent controls were designed to fail.
-Their rent controls targeted specific areas and buildings, while leaving others untouched.
-The landlords then dropped out of the market in places that had rent controls because they could be more exploitive in those areas and buildings that didn’t have rent controls.
+Their policies targeted specific areas and buildings, while leaving others untouched.
+The landlords then dropped out of the market in places that had rent controls because they could be more exploitive in those areas and buildings that didn’t have those same controls.
 What we are proposing are controls that apply to every single rental in NZ.
 All properties will be on an even playing field.

 4. Do rent controls disincentivize new builds, and therefore keep the cost of rents high?